Assessment (as of 28 February 2019):

-- Under the influence of global warming and local urbanization, spring temperatures in Hong Kong exhibit a significant long-term rising trend.
-Climate models around the world also forecast normal to above-normal temperatures over southern China this spring.
+- Besides, under the influence of global warming and local urbanization, spring temperatures in Hong Kong exhibit a significant long-term rising trend.
+The chance of normal to above-normal temperature is generally higher.
+Climate models around the world forecast weaker-than-normal northeast monsoon over southern China this spring and hence normal to above-normal temperature over the region is expected.

 - Climate prediction centres around the world generate seasonal forecasts, employing a variety of methods including